-- 1. Attach the headset assembly to the auxiliary jack on the station (see Figure 12 or Figure 13). - 2.
-If requesting conversation: rotate the party-line selector switch (if equipped) to an unoccupied party line. - 3.
-Rotate the ALT-PAGE selector switch (if available) or press the ALL-CALL button (if available) to select the desired optional destination for the page announcement. - 4.
-Press and hold the headset pressbar (not necessary when using the optional ALL-CALL button). - 5.
-After hearing the short preannouncement tone (if configured), speak directly into the microphone to broadcast the page/announcement.
+- 1. Attach the headset assembly to the station. - 2.
+If party line conversation is desired, rotate the selector switch to an unoccupied party line. - 3.
+Press and hold the PUSH TO PAGE button (not necessary when using the optional ALL CALL button). - 4.
+After hearing the short preannouncement tone (if configured), speak directly into the microphone to broadcast the page/announcement. - 5.
+Release the PUSH TO PAGE or headset pressbar. - 6.
+Wait for a response on the party line (if requested).